 Antti-Ville Kärjä works as Professor of Cultural Music Research at the Sibelius Academy of the University of Arts Helsinki.
 He holds a Title of Docent (adjunct professorship) in Popular Music Studies at the University of Helsinki.
 His interest in hip hop centers on the historiography and identity politics of rap music in Finland.

 Inka Rantakallio graduated from Study of Religions at the University of Helsinki, and is currently a PhD candidate in Musicology at the University of Turku.
 Her doctoral thesis is an interdisciplinary case study focusing on four Finnish underground rappers and discourses of authenticity, spirituality, and atheism.
-She lectures and writes about hip hop culture in both academic and popular settings, and also co-hosts the weekly Rap Scholar radio show on Bassoradio.
-She is also a DJ.
+She lectures and writes about hip hop culture in both academic and popular settings and hosts the weekly Rap Scholar radio show on Bassoradio.
+She also works as a DJ.

 Annukka Saaristo is currently writing her Master’s thesis in Folklore studies at the University of Helsinki.
 Her focus is on local identities and their significance for rap artists from the Espoo neighborhood of Olari.
 She has also worked as a Youth worker in Espoo and Helsinki prior to her university studies and holds a Bachelor’s degree in Social Sciences.
 Saaristo is interested in popular culture and identity building in different communities and she aims to write research papers that everyone can understand.